MUSIC AND CHOIR

 Purpose: The Justice Outreach Fund promotes the application of the seven Unitarian Universalist principles.

 Proposals: The Justice Outreach Fund makes grants that are focused on high-impact projects that are aimed at seeding and achieving social, economic, racial, environmental and other kinds of justice.
 For more information, click here.

 Standing on the Side of Love – support for LGBTQ, marriage equality, immigrants, human rights, and more.

 In addition to its regular financial stewardship programs, the UUFC conducts three annual fundraising events, each of which require many volunteers.
 Sign up to help – it’s a great way to get to know other members and friends.
 The fundraisers include:

 Holiday Bazaar The annual Holiday Bazaar is held in December.
-There will be many opportunities to volunteer during the week preceding the bazaar.
+This year will be virtual, but there will still be many opportunities to volunteer.

 The UUFC Services Auction is a blast!